-Generally directly connected to cost, the quality of build is another factor to consider.
-The lower priced models or those from smaller manufacturers will often lack in quality.
+Directly connected to cost, the quality of build is another factor to consider.
+The lower-priced models or those from smaller manufacturers will often lack in quality.

 Sturdier ring lights will cost a bit more.
 But they will hold up to more wear and tear over time, making the higher investment worthwhile!

 Consider your general habits with gear.
 Do you work in a studio?
 Your gear most likely doesn’t take too tough of a beating.

 Do you work on location and often stuff your gear into a backpack or case?
 Sturdier gear will be a better investment for you to withstand all the handling.

 Also related to costs.
 Consider if any other items are necessary for using that particular ring light.